sympathizer - one who or that which sympathizes; esp. one disposed to agree with or approve a party, cause, etc.; a backer-up

 Caligula (12-41) - Roman emperor.
 The name comes from caligae, foot-soldier's boots.
 Caligula led his troops to the coast opposite Britain (now the site of Boulogne) and ordered them to pick up seashells to be dedicated to the gods of Rome as spoils of the sea (see Letters, I, 245).

 Magrath - seems to be the Cad, Gill, Snake; he is HCE's enemy, traducer, Anna Livia's special hate.
-His wife is Lily Kinsella, his servant is Sully the Thug (Glasheen, Adaline / Third census of Finnegans wake) + Treacle Tom = Magrath Bros (Joyce's list of characters in I.3.).
+His wife is Lily Kinsella, his servant is Sully the Thug (Glasheen, Adaline / Third census of Finnegans wake).

-Australian + "Eastralia" was proposed by the Sydney Bulletin as a name for East Australia.
+Australian + "Eastralia" was proposed by the Sydney Bulletin as a name for a name for a section of Australia.

 SYDNEY PARADE AVENUE - Residential street in Sandymount, South-East Dublin.
-In Joyce's 'A Painful Case', Mrs Sinico is killed by a train at Sydney Parade Station.
+In James Joyce's "A Painful Case," Mrs Sinico is killed by a train at Sydney Parade Station.

-strive - to struggle, endeavour to make one's way, against a natural force, e.g. winds, waves + hodie (l) - 'today', fitting with the "here today, gone tomorrow" rhythm of the phrase [a catch-phrase indicating a constant change of events or someone (or something) remaining in a place for a short time].
+here today and gone tomorrow - a catch-phrase indicating a constant change of events or someone (or something) remaining in a place for a short time + strive - to struggle, endeavour to make one's way, against a natural force, e.g. winds, waves + hodie (l) - 'today', fitting with the "here today, gone tomorrow" rhythm of the phrase + happening tomorrow.

 wire - to send (a message) 'over the wires', to telegraph